rejetto/hfs/config.md

 - `redirect` provide a URL if you want the user to be redirected upon login.
 Default is none.
 - `admin` set `true` if you want to let this account log in to the Admin-panel.
 Default is `false`.
 - `belongs` an array of usernames of other accounts from which to inherit their permissions.
 Default is none.

+### Specify another file

+Do you need to load a different config file, even from a different folder?
+Use this parameter at command line `--config PATH` or similarly with an env `HFS_CONFIG`.
+The path you specify can be either a folder, or full-path to the file.